ajs17/memills/content/people/mills-edward-hallock-1819/index.md

   - Brookton was often confused with Brocton and even Brooklyn, and that is the reason for adopting the name Brooktondale.
 See [Historical Names](#historical-names).
 Otherwise, the use of "village" doesn't make sense.
   - It is referencing the wrong weekend, but it is also a relative time reference, and perhaps the difference is just a result of the text not being updated in the time between writing and its delayed publishing.
   - The reference to the Denmans would seem to be Richard L. Denman (1848-1915) and his wife Adelaide (1852-1947).
+At this time, Richard was a trustee of the church.
 </footer>
 {{% /mefigure %}}